Bangladesh national cricket team: Away series in South Africa

-Home series Vs Sri Lanka
+Home series vs Sri Lanka

 Sri Lanka toured Bangladesh in May 2022 to play two Test matches.
 The Test series formed part of the 2021–2023 ICC World Test Championship.

 The first Test ended in a draw, with Sri Lanka winning the second by ten wickets to win the two-match series 1–0.

 Following the conclusion of the tour, Mominul Haque resigned as the captain of Bangladesh's Test team.

 Bangladesh toured the West Indies in June and July 2022 to play 2 tests, 3 ODIs and 3 T20Is matches.
 The Test matches formed part of the 2021–2023 ICC World Test Championship.
 Shakib Al Hasan was named as Bangladesh's new Test captain, with Litton Das being appointed as his deputy.

 West Indies won the first Test by seven wickets early on the fourth day, after Bangladesh were bowled out for just 103 runs in their first innings.
 The West Indies won the second Test by ten wickets to win the series 2–0.
 The defeat in the second Test was Bangladesh's 100th loss in Test cricket.

 The first T20I was delayed by nearly two hours due to a wet outfield.
 After several rain interruptions, only 13 overs of play was possible, with the match ending in a no result.
 The following day, the second T20I was played at the same venue, with the West Indies winning by 35 runs.
 The West Indies won the third and final T20I match by five wickets to win the series 2–0.

 Bangladesh won the first ODI match by six wickets to record their first win of the tour.
 Bangladesh won the second match by nine wickets to win the series with a match to play.
 Bangladesh won the third ODI match by four wickets to win the series 3–0.
 Shortly after winning the series, Bangladesh's ODI captain Tamim Iqbal announced his retirement from T20I cricket.

-2022 Asian Games & 2023 WC
+2022 Asian Games and 2023 WC

 Bangladesh participated in the 2022 Asian Games in 2023 in China.

 On 20 October 2023, Bangladesh played against Pakistan in the 3rd place decided in Asian Games which they won by 6 wicket in Hangzou in DLS method to win bronze medal.
 On the same day, Bangladesh played against Afghanistan in the 2023 ICC Cricket World Cup in Dharmashala which they won by 7 wickets.
 As a result of these, they became only the 2nd (After Pakistan) team in history to play two different international matches with different XIs on the same day in different venues and first team to win both matches.